reallygoodsoftware/minijs/README.md

 ### Triggering DOM Updates / Re-renders

-A DOM update or a re-render happens when the state variable is re-assigned in dynamic events.
+A DOM update or a re-render happens when the state variable is re-assigned in **dynamic events**.

 ```html
 <input type="text" :change="firstName = this.value" />